Candidatus: SeqCode

+Pro-valid publication

+Bacteriologists from several different institutions wrote a new proposal for the ICNP to govern Candidatus names using genome sequences in 2024, providing a detailed analysis of the incompatibility of the Whitman proposal and SeqCode with the ICNP followed by a plan that avoids the reasons for the rejection of Whitman's proposal but satisfies his goals.

+The ICSP accepted the proposal in the same year.
+With this change, Candidatus names can be "pro-validly published" and become "pro-legitimate" and "pro-correct".
+This requires the name to meet most existing requirements for valid publication (and analogously for legitimacy and correctness), except the culture deposition in Rule 30 can be replaced by a living culture not meeting the requirements of Rule 30, a preserved specimen, a sequenced genome deposited on the INSDC, or a single-gene sequence deposited to the INSDC.
+Pro-legitimate Candidatus names compete with each other for priority, but do not compete with legitimate names.

 Uncultivability

 Environmental factors

-There are several reasons for why many prokaryotic species do not grow in the lab many of which remain poorly understood.
-One of these reasons is the environment the species are recovered from which can be difficult to simulate in laboratory conditions.
+There are several reasons for why many prokaryotic species do not grow in the lab, many of which remain poorly understood.
+One of these reasons is the environment the species are recovered from, which can be difficult to simulate in laboratory conditions.
 Many prokaryotes have highly specific growth requirements including the need for a specific nutrient composition, specific pH conditions, temperatures, atmospheric pressure or levels of oxygen.
 Most commercially available growth media and incubation protocols poorly met these requirements making a comprehensive habitat assessment necessary in order to successfully isolate the bacteria of interest from environmental samples.

 Species interaction

 Most prokaryotic species do not live alone but rather in complex communities with other species from all kingdoms of life.
 As a consequence, many species depend on metabolites or signaling compounds of their neighboring species for their own cell growth.
-The identification of the required substances can be challenging but once identified a co-cultivation or addition of the specific compound can be used to potentially cultivate the species of interest.
+The identification of the required substances can be challenging, but once identified a co-cultivation or addition of the specific compound can be used to potentially cultivate the species of interest.